prog108/beewareGUI/README.md

-11)          'Briefcase package' will create ready project (šta je ovo zapravo?)
+11)          'Briefcase package' will create ready project.
+It takes your application and prepares it for distribution, creating all the necessary installation files.

 12)              On the beeware tutorial site: for changing the app is enough every time to choose: 'briefcase update' or 'briefcase run update'.
 But that is not enough to update it for android distribution.
 For this purpose